 A faulty product may feature a design defect, manufacturing defect, or a defective warning.
 In many of the Mirena lawsuits, plaintiffs have alleged that Mirena has a dangerous design defect, meaning a flaw in the product's design allegedly caused the plaintiffs to suffer adverse health consequences.

 In addition, manufacturers and sellers have a duty to disseminate adequate warnings about the risks associated with their products.
 In the Mirena lawsuits, plaintiffs have claimed that Bayer failed to inform patients about the risks associated with Mirena.
 If the court decides in favor of the plaintiffs, patients could be awarded damages for any lost earnings, medical expenses, and pain and suffering that resulted from their injuries.

 The manufacturer of Mirena isn't the only entity that may be liable for injuries related to the device.
 Healthcare providers, such as physicians, are required to provide patients with a professional level of medical care.
 When healthcare providers breach this duty, they may be liable for medical malpractice.
 For example, a doctor may be liable if he or she inserted the IUD improperly or failed to disclose the risks and complications related to Mirena.

 If you've experienced health issues related to your IUD, the first step is to find out the type of IUD you have.
-If you discover you have a Mirena IUD, you may want to consider having an experienced products liability lawyer provide a free initial review of your situtation to learn more about your legal options.
+If you discover you have a Mirena IUD, you may want to consider having an experienced products liability lawyer to learn more about your legal options.
 You shouldn't delay, because a law called a statute of limitations generally restricts your time for taking legal action.